tabularelf/GMLspeak/README.md

 # Notice
-GMLspeak is currently not in active development.
-For the time being, please use [Catspeak](https://github.com/katsaii/catspeak-lang).
+GMLspeak is no longer being worked on at this time.
+Please consider using [Catspeak](https://github.com/katsaii/catspeak-lang), which GMLspeak is built upon.
+Or use [GMLC](https://github.com/tinkerer-red/GMLC) instead.

 # GMLspeak v1.2.2
  A GML parser/lexer addon for [Catspeak](https://github.com/katsaii/catspeak-lang)!